Table of Contents

 The solder can oxidize.
 There are many reasons behind it.
 Here I am mentioning some common reasons.

-Using of no flux or insufficient flux
+• No flux or insufficient flux

 Your solder can oxidize when you begin to heat the metal without enough flux.
 So try to use sufficient flux while working on solders.

 Range of temperature is one of the noticeable reasons for solder oxidation.
 The temperature difference is highly responsible for this matter.
 So try to work at a friendly temperature.

 • Oil in workers hand

 While you are working on soldering and carrying oil in your hands, defenseless copper can be oxidized.
 So never forget to keep your hands free from oil materials while working with solder.

 However, your safety can protect you from solder oxidation.
 So make sure your safety first.

 To make a strong and reliable solder, you have to overcome the problems with bad solder.
 From the above information, you know that bad solder can cause dangerous situations for you.

 I hope you have a clear concept now that does solder go bad and problems you can face by a bad solder.
 So keep yourself protected from the effect of a bad solder.